A visit to the Ancient City of Petra in Jordan

 , it was carved into stone by the Nabatean people between 400 B.C. and A.D.
 106. During that period, it was also the capital of the Nabataean empire and a bustling trading centre.
 Much of the city was destroyed by severe earthquakes between 1 BC and 8 AD.
 It then remained uninhabited for over five centuries until it was rediscovered in 1812 by Johann Ludwig Burckhardt, a Swiss explorer, who wanted to see the grave of Aaron.
 Excavations began in 1929 and new discoveries are still being made.

 Our visit to Petra

-We visited Petra on a day trip from the Jordanian capital Amman , while on a brief visit to the Kingdom during a Middle Eastern trip.
+are easily available and highly recommended when in Jordan.
+We visited Petra on a day trip from the capital Amman , while on a brief visit to the Kingdom during a Middle Eastern trip.
 After a three - hour road trip, we stepped back in time as we entered the ancient city.